yintrigue/portfolio-ds/README.md

 **Keywords**: Web Application Development, Photography Portfolio
 **Tech Stack:** PHP, JavaScript, jQuery, HTML/CSS

 *Hello Baby Clara!* is a photo diary I built using PHP and jQuery.
-The frontend is highly interactive and comes with a layout that is customizable in realtime without page refresh.
-The backend allows me to upload photos and the metadata are automatically parsed for diary entries without using a database.
-It is an experience to be enjoyed by both the farther (me) and daughter (Clara)!
+It is a database-free SPA (single-page application) that allows me to publish photos with metadata automatically parsed.
+The layout is customizable and the interactive experience is designed to be enjoyed by both the farther (me) and daughter (Clara) as they grow up together!

 ### [Yintrigue.com](https://yintrigue.com/)
 **Keywords**: Photography Portfolio